hlakams/mars-landing/README.md

   conda create --name <environment_name> --file requirements.txt
 ```

-Run the Jupyter notebook `drafting.ipynb` using this environment as your kernel.
+Run the Jupyter notebook `Drafting.ipynb` using this environment as your kernel.
 You can import prior Shapely Multipolygonal geometries with the internal `pickle` loader.

 ---